-The president of the AMNH, Morris K. Jesup, and Frank Chapman held similar views about conservation that inspired their exhibit work.
-Because of the strength of Jesup’s commitment to conservation, he had the financial backing of wealthy sportsmen who had concerns that their hunting grounds were being depleted.
+The president of the AMNH, Morris K. Jesup, and Frank Chapman held similar views as Allen about conservation.
+It inspired their exhibit work.
+Because of the strength of Jesup’s commitment to conservation, he had the financial backing of wealthy sportsmen who were concerned that their hunting grounds were being depleted.
 It was clear how these new habitat displays could engage, move, and educate the public about the issues endangering each species.
-Chapman, Jesup, and Allen had a need for taxidermy mounts and each had a good eye for what denoted quality taxidermy.i Prior to the 1880’s taxidermists weren’t employed in museums.
-Most museums simply bought specimens from Wards Natural Science Establishment or from the Maximillian or the Verreaux collections in Europe.
-William Hornaday was hired at the United States National Museum (USNM) in 1882.
+Chapman, Jesup, and Allen had a need for taxidermy mounts and each had a good eye for what denoted quality taxidermy.ii

+Before the 1880s taxidermists weren’t employed in museums.
+Most museums simply bought specimens from Wards Natural Science Establishment in Rochester, New York or the leading European supplier of taxidermy, Maison Verreaux.
+William Hornaday, a Wards alumni, was hired at the Smithsonian Institution’s United States National Museum (USNM) in 1882.
 He was the first American taxidermist to be hired in a museum anywhere in the United States.
-While at the USNM, Hornaday used his anatomical sculpting methods to mount a family of bison in 1887 that was very popular with the public.
-On the success of the Bison display, other groups featuring moose, sheep, goat, and antelope were planned at the USNM.
-Hornaday’s bison created waves beyond Washington DC by affecting the course of the natural history museum in New York City.
-Morris K. Jesup, president of the American Museum of Natural History saw the bison group in Washington DC, returned to New York, and persuaded the board at the AMNH that the museum must have their own taxidermy department.
+While at the USNM, Hornaday used his anatomical sculpting methods in 1887 to create a family of bison on simulated grassland that was very popular with the public.
+On the success of the bison display, other arrangements featuring moose, sheep, goat, and antelope were planned at the USNM.
+Hornaday’s bison group created waves beyond Washington, D.C., by affecting the course of the natural history museum in New York City.
+Morris K. Jesup saw the bison group in Washington, D.C., returned to New York, and persuaded the board at the AMNH that the museum must have their own taxidermy department.

 Jenness Richardson, who trained with William Hornaday at the USNM, was tapped by the AMNH in 1886 to start the department of taxidermy.
 Richardson couldn’t have had a better start.
 Hornaday was leading a wave of great innovation in American taxidermy and the American Museum of Natural History wanted Richardson to continue that trend in New York City.
 At the same time, President Jesup, with a desire to create the best taxidermy department in the country, hired Mrs. E. S. Mogridge and her brothers Messrs.
 Mintorn from the British Museum after seeing their habitat displays at the British Museum.
 They mounted birds in natural poses and placed them on tree limbs rather than on the usual mahogany stands.
 Perfectly modeled green and brown wax leaves were attached to the branches or strewn over the board to make it resemble the ground.
-The Mogridge/Mintorn team demonstrated their techniques to the AMNH taxidermists, but their stay was short, only six months.
-They mounted a nesting robin for one of the exhibit cases and President Jesup liked it so much, he ordered the taxidermy department to mount all the birds that nested within a 50 mile radius of New York City in this new manner.
+The Mogridge-Mintorn team demonstrated their techniques to the AMNH taxidermists, but their stay was short, only six months.
+They mounted a nesting robin for one of the exhibit cases and President Jesup liked that the bird was displayed with an indication of its habitat.
+He ordered the taxidermy department to mount all the birds that nested within a fifty-mile radius of New York City in this new manner.
+Lifelike taxidermy mounts in an artificial habitat was the first step in the development of dioramas in the museum.
 These mounts were very popular with the public.
 The curators of other divisions realized that such displays were a good way to secure new funding sources for their departments.
 They could use the money to collect specimens for the displays as well as enhance their scientific collections.

-Hornaday was also a moralist and a romantic.
+Hornaday was a moralist and a romantic as well.
 He thought that the museum should be a place of peace and restfulness and that the displays should reflect this atmosphere by not having mounted animals engaged in fighting.
-In fact, he felt even leaping and running animals would set inappropriate examples for children in a well-regulated museum.
-Some of the popular theatrical mounts of the 1880’s such as Jules Verreaux’s Arab Courier Attacked by Lions and John Wallace’s Lions Fighting were fine for expositions, show windows, fairs, crystal palaces, and the like.
-For such purposes, the more startling they are, the better.
+In fact, he felt even leaping and running animals would set inappropriate examples for children in a well-regulated museum!
+Some of the popular theatrical mounts of the 1880s such as Jules Verreaux’s “Arab Courier Attacked by Lions” and John Wallace’s “Lions Fighting” were fine for expositions, show windows, fairs, crystal palaces, and the like.
+For such purposes, the more startling they were, the better.
 But, according to Hornaday, theatrical, violent mounts were not meant for museums.
 The mounted animals, in his mind, should depict peaceful home scenes mimicking the peaceful environment found in an orderly museum.
-Over time, these matters were over-ridden by museum curator’s concern to tell the story of predetor/prey relations, competitiveness among males for mates, and the struggle for survival.
+Over time, these matters were over-ridden by museum curators’ concern to tell the story of predator/prey relations, competitiveness among males for mates, and the struggle for survival.
 Museums found these stories had more appeal with the public because of their drama.

 Hannah Rose Shell asserts that Hornaday’s aesthetics were founded in other moral lessons of the naturalness of patriarchy: